Youth Development Program

 “I believe these students will be the ones who change Guatemala as they assume roles as professionals, business owners, and fathers and mothers, and that they will be the first of many more generations with better opportunities and a solid foundation of values.“

 — Samuel Buc, Former Coordinator of the Rise Program of impoverished kids would graduate without Rise of students graduate with Rise

-Without the Rise Program, only 1 out of 10 poor kids in Guatemala graduates from high school.
+Without the Rise Program, only 1 out of 10 impoverished kids in Guatemala graduates from high school.
 With the Rise Program, 8 out of 10 students graduate.

 Want to Help a Student Rise Out of Poverty?